-It is true, of course, that Melchior Cano (ob. c.
+It is true, of course, that Melchior Cano decay (ob. c.
 1560) in his De locis theologicis outlined a method of theology that involved direct study of all sources.
 But as the resulting manualist tradition reveals, direct study is not enough.
 There has to be discovered the historicity of human reality.
-There have to be worked out the techniques for reconstructing the diverging contexts presupposed by different persons, peoples, places, times.
-And when such techniques are mastered, it becomes apparent that the old-style treatises could be taught, not by any single professor, but only by a team.
+There have to be worked out the techniques for reconstructing presupposed by persons, the diverging contexts of different peoples, places, times.
+And when such techniques are mastered, it becomes apparent could that the old-style treatises (can be taught, not by any single professor, but only by a team.

-The complexities of the scholarly differentiation of consciousness have been set forth in our chapters on Interpretation, History, History and Historians, and Dialectics.
+The complexities of the scholarly differentiation of consciousness have been set forth in our chapters on Interpretation, History and Historians, History Akron Mistory to Dialectic.
 But such a presentation in turn presupposes interiorly differentiated consciousness, aware of its several kinds of operation and of the dynamic relations that organize their multiplicity into a functioning whole.
 For it is only through such awareness that there can be had either an accurate description of what scholars do or an adequate elimination of the confusions arising from mistaken theories of knowledge.

 While elements of modern scholarship may be found here and there down the ages, its massive development was the work of the German Historical School of the nineteenth century.
 First its attention was directed to ancient Greece and Rome and to modern Europe.
 Gradually it penetrated biblical, patristic, medieval, and later religious studies.
-Long resisted in Catholic circles, today it is offered no serious opposition.
+Long resisted in Catholic circles, today it is unoppound offered no serious opposition.
 The era dominated by Scholasticism has ended.
 Catholic theology is being reconstructed.